christianengineer/christianengineer.github.io/_posts/2023-12-02-speech-recognition-using-pytorch-python-converting-spoken-words-to-text.md

 ---
-title: Speech Recognition using PyTorch (Python) Converting spoken words to text
 date: 2023-12-02
+description: We will be using PyTorch for speech recognition due to its flexibility in building deep learning models.
+Additionally, we may use libraries like librosa for audio processing.
+layout: article
 permalink: posts/speech-recognition-using-pytorch-python-converting-spoken-words-to-text
-layout: article
+title: Difficulty in Speech Recognition, PyTorch Tool for Converting Speech to Text
 ---

 ## AI Speech Recognition using PyTorch